dhermes/butterfly-algorithm/README.md

 /foo/IPython/nbconvert/templates/html/mathjax.tpl
 ```

-The sample edits are found in `patches/patched-mathjaxutils.js` and
-`patches/patched-mathjax.tpl` here.
-The key change is in the `"HTML-CSS"`
-key passed in to `MathJax.Hub.Config`:
+The key change is in the `"HTML-CSS"` key passed in to `MathJax.Hub.Config`:

 ```javascript
     "HTML-CSS": {